Skip to main content

 1. JSON schema as tool descriptor: The generated JSON schema is passed to the AI agent’s language model as a tool descriptor.
 This tells the agent exactly what parameters are available, their types, and what they’re for.

-2. Parameter descriptions guide the agent: The parameter descriptions from your docstring’s Args: section are included in the schema and used by the agent to understand what values to provide.
+2. Parameter descriptions guide the agent: The agent uses the parameter descriptions from your docstring’s Args: section to understand what values to provide.

 3. Type validation: The schema ensures the language model provides correctly typed arguments that match your function signature.

-4. Runtime execution: When the agent calls your tool, the arguments are validated against the schema and then transformed (e.g., NodeId objects are created from dictionaries) before being passed to your handle() function.
+4. Runtime execution: When the agent calls your tool, it validates the arguments against the schema and transforms them (for example, creating NodeId objects from dictionaries) before passing them to your handle() function.

 Your parameter docstrings are critical.
 They directly influence how the agent understands and uses your tool.